Missouri Goldenrod

 Aster family (Asteraceae)

 Cultivation: The preference is full sun to partial sun, mesic to dry conditions, and soil that contains loam, clay-loam, or rocky material.
-Like many goldenrods, this species is easy to grow; it spreads less aggressively than Solidago canadensis (Canada Goldenrod).
+Like many goldenrod species, Missouri Goldenrod is easy to grow.
+While this goldenrod will spread in cultivation from its rhizomes, it is shorter and less aggressive than the common Canada Goldenrod (Solidago canadensis).